PersonPerhaps/cpp201803/session_10_ex.md

 * `Server(const int, FILE&)` will create a new server socket.
 * `~Server()` will close the server socket.
 * `run()` will wait for a client indefinitely.
-This method can be exited when the client stop sending data.
+This method only exits when the client stops sending data.

 The server will listen on all the network interfaces -> `0.0.0.0`